magepages/mpdocs/docs/sales-pop/index.md

 [Mageplaza's Sales Pop Extension](https://www.mageplaza.com/magento-2-sales-pop/) allows Magento 2 websites to automatically show the message relating to current purchase by orther customers, updating the shopping trends of people via Popup.
 This module support displaying 3 types of Popup: Recent Sales, Checkout Total, Up-sell Product on pages: Home Page, Category, Product, View Cart, Checkout, so on.
 Popup can be displayed on both Desktop and Mobile at 4 different positions.

+And especially, admin can create Fake Order with Sales Pop in order to increase the number of orders with the product.
+This is an effective tip to save advertising costs and attract more customers to buy your items.
+Admin can easily configure the above features in the backend.

 Mageplaza Sales Pop extension is fully compatible with [Mageplaza Quick View](https://www.mageplaza.com/magento-2-quick-view/), [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/), which supports viewing the full product details through the popup displayed on the screen and checkout more conveniently.

 ## How to use